Spark Pay Review

-A few people have also complained that Spark Pay runs credit checks on applicants.
-That’s rather unusual for a mobile processor and more on par for a merchant account.
+Finally, a few people have also complained that Spark Pay runs credit checks on applicants.
 However, the credit check is spelled out in the terms of service.
 Which you should be reading before you sign up for ANY sort of mPOS account.

 Positive Reviews and Testimonials: